ehsanshahrabi/Project3_Air_Quality_Index_Monitor/README.md

     5.11 Closing Tags: The closing </script>, </body>, and </html> tags complete the HTML document.

 Overall, this HTML template uses JavaScript and the Leaflet library to render a map and visualize air quality data using circle markers and a legend.
 The data is obtained from Flask and dynamically displayed on the map based on the pollution level.

+### Visualizing the Second and Third Views

+1- For visualizing the air quality data, the app.js file uses D3.js and Plotly.js libraries.
+It displays current air quality index and a forecast for PM2.5 maximum and minimum values.
+2- The following functionality is provided by the code:
+3- The sortCities function sorts cities based on the selected option.
+4- The updatePlots function updates plots based on the selected city.
+5- The createView2 function creates the view for the forecast of PM2.5 maximum and minimum values.
+6- Event listeners are set up for changes in the city selection and sorting option.
+7- The d3.json function retrieves the air quality data from the JSON file.
+8- The retrieved data populates the dropdown menus with city options.
+9- The updatePlots and createView2 functions are called initially and whenever the city selection or sorting option changes.
+10- Plotly.js library is used to create the plots and display them in the designated <div> elements in the HTML.
+In addition, the code also provides a table displaying daily AQI levels.